Sid Jamieson: Early life and education

-Sid Jamieson is an American former lacrosse coach.
-He is the only Native American head coach in the history of NCAA Division I lacrosse.
+Coaching career

 He was Bucknell University's initial head coach for the men's college lacrosse team, serving from the inception of the program in 1968 until his retirement in 2005 (38 seasons).
 Jamieson coached the Bison to 24 wins in the program's first 28 games, including upset wins over established programs at large schools like Penn State, Delaware and Villanova.
 He accomplished this with teams composed entirely of un-recruited walk on players.
 He ended his Bucknell coaching career with 248 wins to rank 15th among all Division I collegiate lacrosse coaches in victories.
 Jamieson led the Bison to seven championships in three different conferences, including four straight Patriot League titles from 2000 to 2003 despite being a non-scholarship program.
 He led the Bison to the NCAA Men's Lacrosse Championship for the first time in school history in 2001.
 In 1988 he coached the North team to a win the USILA North-South All Star game.
 In 1994 he took the team on a two-week tour of Japan for the International Lacrosse Friendship Games.
 As a result of that tour, Taro Yoshitome came from Japan to play lacrosse at Bucknell and was twice selected to the All Conference first team.
 Jamieson coached 19 All Americans and 13 players who were invited to play in the north–south lacrosse game.
 111 of his players earned All Conference distinction.

 In addition to his responsibilities as Bucknell's Head Lacrosse Coach Jamieson also served for 25 years as an Assistant Coach to the football team.

 In 1983 Jamieson also became the co-founder and first head coach of what was to become the Iroquois National Team, a team composed of Native American players.
 As coach he took the team to the 1984 World Lacrosse Games in Los Angeles and to England to play the England national team.
 He later served as executive director of Iroquois National Lacrosse and is an Emeritus member of that organization's board of directors.
 In that capacity he took the team to the World Lacrosse Championships in Perth, Australia.